How to Apply / Admissions

 - Pay an administrative application fee for admission procedure – 50 EUR – (particular information will be automatically sent after sending the application).
 After sending the application, the applicant will receive the account number and variable symbol, which are needed for payment.
 These will be sent to the email address given in his/her applications.
 The application fee is to be remitted by postal order or bank transfer only.
 Please note that all costs connected with making the payment must be covered by the payer.
 In the case of currency conversion, some banks charge a flat deduction from the amount sent, so ask at your bank first.
 The application fee is non-refundable.

-- Short structured professional curriculum vitae
+- Short structured CV

 - List of publications of the applicant with a short annotation